June in the Garden

 • Sow onion seed or plant seedlings after the shortest day in a sunny, well-limed position.
 Use fresh, viable seed (not leftovers from last year) and mix in a little washed river sand for even sowing.

-Extend Your Growing Season with a Hothouse
+Extend Your Growing Season with a Greenhouse

 Perfect for the cooler Tasmanian climate, these premium-quality greenhouses protect your crops from frost, wind, and cold snaps - allowing you to grow more, for longer.
 Ideal for propagating seedlings, growing winter greens, or just getting a head start on spring.